Historical Context of the Bible

 Write down the answers to those questions.
 Don’t be shy.
 We pray boldly!

-“Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
-(Hebrews 4:16, ESV)
+Let us then approach God’s throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”
+(Hebrews 4:16, NIV)

 7. Trust God’s promise to give you peace, as you pray for your anxiety from Philippians 4:6-7.